Punctuality: Why do expats and Ecuadorians have such different perceptions of being ‘on time’?

 After all, this is a culture that takes two-hour lunches.
 Isn’t that eminently civilized?
 Many stores close in the afternoon, typically from one to three p.m.
 No one’s eating at their desks while they work.
 No one wolfs down fast food between customers.
 There’s plenty of time to sit, eat slowly and breathe, relax, enjoy the other people at the table, digest, and get back to work without having a stroke.
 Many even go home to have lunch with the spouse, children, parents, etc.

 A sidelight: Even though it’s a gringo conceit that being on time represents some sort of universal social correctness, it wasn’t until the 1870s and 1880s that North Americans and Europeans began to adopt their on-time attitude.
 The railroads, needing to establish reliable cross-country and cross-continent schedules, forced the issue.
-Before then, individual towns and cities kept their own time zones and, research shows, the concept of time was much as it remains today in Latin America.
+Before then, individual towns and cities kept their own time zones (there were three time zones in Pennsylvania in 1840, for example) and, research shows, the concept of time was much as it remains today in some areas of Latin America.